-Update: All Senior January Graduates will take the ACT WorkKeys on Friday, December 4th 2020 at 9am in the Media Center.
+Update: Senior CTE Concentrators will take the ACT Workkeys test on Wednesday, April 14th at 8:45am.
 Please check your school email for more information.

 All About WorkKeys

 There are 3 separate tests, Reading for Information, Applied Mathematics, and Locating Information.
 Each take 45 minutes.
 You can score from 3 to 7 on each test.
 For the Math you will be given a formula sheet.
 You can qualify for a National Career Readiness Certificate.
 Here are some General tips:

 - Go to the question and take it apart- read it before you look at the graphic

 - Almost every graphic contains a ton of info you won’t need- don’t waste your time trying to figure it out